HireAbo/awesome-interview-questions-5000-jobs/Retail and Sales/Merchandising/Product Assortment Planner.md

 Welcome to the Product Assortment Planner Interview Preparation !
 This resource is designed to help you ace your Product Assortment Planner interviews with confidence.

+As a Product Assortment Planner in the field of Retail and Sales Merchandising, your role will be pivotal in ensuring the success of a company's product portfolio.
+You will be responsible for determining the optimal range and mix of products to be offered to customers.
+By analyzing market trends, consumer behavior, and sales data, you will create strategic assortments that align with the company's goals and target audience.
+Your expertise will guide decisions on product selection, pricing, and inventory management, ultimately maximizing sales and profitability.
+Strong analytical skills, market knowledge, and the ability to collaborate with cross-functional teams are essential for excelling in this dynamic and challenging role.

 ## 🚀 Overview

 Whether you're a seasoned Product Assortment Planner or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Product Assortment Planner interviews to help you prepare and succeed.